-The School Community Relations council, an advisory council that reports to the Board of Directors, conducts evening meetings for parents and school community members to share school-wide results in the fall and spring of each school year.
+The Parent Advocacy Committee, an advisory committee that reports to the Board of Directors, conducts evening meetings for parents and school community members to share school-wide results in the fall and spring of each school year.
 Individual student test score results are shared with parents in a timely manner, and discussed, interpreted and analyzed for parents by classroom teachers during parent conferences scheduled in the fall of each school year.